Oliolixinfree/Oliolixinfree/README.md

 ## Hi there 👋
-## I am a frontend software engineer with a full-stack focus.
+## I am a frontend engineer with a full-stack focus.

 ### My stack
 #### Core